ike091/base-profile/ISSUES.md

 * Stream logs to database

 ## To-do:
-* Figure out if any templates under `helm/old/` are needed
+* Create Kubernetes cluster on Cloudlab and register cluster with SLATE
-* Deploy on MiniSLATE
+* Deploy on Cloudlab-hosted SLATE cluster
+* Stream logs to Prometheus database

 ## Bugs: